-Third, the DPEIS fails to evaluate the accumulated observational data collected by Protected Species Observers ("PSOs") on survey vessels in the GOM as part of the DPEIS's effects analysis.
-This information is relevant to the assessment of marine mammal effects by seismic vessels operating in the GOM.
-Not surprisingly, the PSO data indicate a negligible level of effects that undermines the results of the exposure modeling presented in Appendix D. For example, the DPEIS implausibly concludes that many thousands of marine mammals will experience incidental take as a result of seismic activities.
+The Application also fails to present and consider the accumulated observational data collected by Protected Species Observers ("PSOs") on survey vessels in the GOM.
+This information is clearly relevant to the assessment of the potential effects of seismic vessels operating in the GOM.
+Not surprisingly, the PSO data indicate a negligible level of effects that undermines the results of the exposure modeling presented in the Appendix.
+For example, the Application implausibly concludes that many thousands of marine mammals will experience incidental take as a result of seismic activities.
 These estimates would result in tens of thousands of shutdown events per year.
-However, based on actual monitoring data, as reported in relatively recent environmental assessments, an average of only 55 shutdowns per year occur in the GOM with operations conducted under the Standard Mitigation Measures.
-See also Barkaszi et al. (2012) (reporting a total of 144 shutdowns from 2002 to 2008, or 24 per year); Attachment B. 14 The PSO data must be fully disclosed and evaluated in the DPEIS and the effects analysis must be substantially revised to account for the available PSO data.
-See Gas Appliance Mfrs.
-Ass'n, 998 F.2d 1041, 1045 (D.C.
-Cir.
-1993) ("Since the accuracy of any computer model hinges on whether the underlying assumptions reflect reality . . . [t]he agency's burden [to demonstrate the reasonableness of a model] becomes heavier when a method of prediction is being relied on to overcome adverse actual test data." (quotations and alteration omitted)).
+However, based on actual monitoring data, as reported in relatively recent environmental assessments, an average of only 55 shutdowns occur per year in the GOM with operations conducted under the Standard Mitigation Measures.
+See also Attachment B; Barkaszi et al. (2012) (reporting a total of 144 shutdowns from 2002 to 2008, or 24 per year).18 The PSO data must be fully disclosed and evaluated in the Application because they are relevant to an accurate estimate of the incidental takes that are "likely to occur" and the "anticipated" impact.
+50 C.F.R. § 216.104(7).19 These data are also part of the best available science.